Ada-Mode-Atlas/Atlas-Auth-at-Edge-App/README.md

 * Create a custom origin (named something like `auth-callback-origin`)
 * Create a behaviour on path `/auth/callback` pointing to your custom origin (or matching whatver value was used for the callback stack parameter) with caching disabled
 * Add a lambda@edge integration to this new bevahiour to use the callback handler
+* Optionally apply the index.html rewrite handler to any behaviours that use (such as those acting as entrypoints to static sites.)

 This will now enforce authentication on each configured behaviour.